FLP-FRT recombination: Biochemically relevant structure and active site

 The Flp protein, much like Cre, is a tyrosine family site-specific recombinase.
 This family of recombinases performs its function via a type IB topoisomerase mechanism causing the recombination of two separate strands of DNA.
 Recombination is carried out by a repeated two-step process.
 The initial step causes the creation of a Holliday junction intermediate.
 The second step promotes the resulting recombination of the two complementary strands.
 As their family name suggests, a highly conserved tyrosine nucleophile cleaves the DNA strands.
 The nucleophilic properties of the tyrosine attack and bind to the 3'-phosphate at the point of DNA cleavage.
 The resulting 5'-hydroxyl group of the cleaved DNA acts as the nucleophile and attacks the 3'-phosphate on the complementarily cleaved DNA strand, resulting in successful recombination.
 Outside of the tyrosine residue, there is a conserved catalytic pentad.
-This pentad is made up of a lysine (Lysβ), two arginines (Arg I and II), a histidine (His-II), and a histidine/tryptophan (His/Trp-III) that comprises a mandatory and highly conserved constellation of residues for the active site of Flp and Cre (along with other IB topiosomerases).
+This pentad is made up of a lysine (Lysβ), two arginines (Arg I and II), a histidine (His-II), and a histidine/tryptophan (His/Trp-III) that comprises a mandatory and highly conserved constellation of residues for the active site of Flp and Cre (along with other IB topoisomerases).
 These other residues are crucial to the correct orientation of Flp binding and positioning on the DNA strands.